CrowdHailer/gen_browser/README.md

 ### Redux middleware

 This is the comms goal, i.e. don't call send, just return a list of addresses and messages thus making the whole thing pure.

+### Support a multi-node backend

+To support a multi node backend it is required to guarantee that only on server mailbox can exist for each client(mailbox_id) `:global` can suffer split brain and so might not be an adequate solution.
+However because we know when to create a new mailbox, and they are always started with a random id, it might be the case that a split brain is not a problem.
+The effect of a split brain would be sometimes thinking a server mailbox had died when it was infact in the other partition.
+This would require setting up a new mailbox, but this eventuallity already has to be accounted for.